ueberbit/publication_date/README.txt

 Sorting nodes by their changed date fails to account for content needing minor corrections after being published.

+The "Published on" date can be used in any templates, or views, and integrates well with the Scheduler module.
+Publication date also incudes integration with the Display Suite module and has entity wrapper support, so it can integrate with modules like Rules that use the Entity API module.

-The "Published on" date can be edited through the node edit form, allowing a custom published date to be set.
+By default, the "Published on" date is set automatically when a node is first published, but it can also be edited through the node edit form, allowing a custom published date to be set.
+This is useful when backdating migrated content from an older site.
+The module provides permisions for restricting this field, per content type.
 If a custom date is set prior to publication, it will be respected when the node is published.
 The publication date is also retained when a node is unpublished and then republished.

 INSTALLATION
 --------------------------------------------------------------------------
 1. Copy the publication_date folder to your modules directory
-2. Go to admin > Site building > Modules, and enable this module.
+2. Go to /admin/modules and enable this module.
+3. If you want to give users access to edit the "Published on" date, then go to /admin/people/permissions and set permissions as desired.

 This will add a new $node->published_at field to nodes, containing the published date, or 'false' if no published date has been set.
 You can then use